damonitor/damo/USAGE.md

 `yaml` format outputs being too verbose or difficult to read.
 It means it is not for machines, and therefore cannot feed to other damo commands.

+#### Multiple kdamonds

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+`damo args damon` supports only single kdamond by default.
+To edit DAMON parameters for multiple kdamonds, users can use `--add` and `--remove` options of `damo args damon`.

+`--add` option receives a file containing output from other `damo args damon` execution.
+If the option is given, `damo args damon` reads the DAMON parameters from the file.
+Then, it further generates DAMON parameters with command line options other than `--add` that given to `damo args damon`, add the newly generated kdamond parameters to those from the file, and print the resulting parameters.
+Users may use file redicrects to save the output and add more kdamonds.
+For example, below commands will create kdamonds.json file that contains two kdamonds running `migrate_hot` and `migrate_cold` DAMOS actions respectively.

+    # damo args damon --damos_action migrate_hot 0 > kdamond_hot.json
+    # damo args damon --damos_action migrate_cold 1 \
+             --add kdamond_hot.json > kdamonds.json

+`--remove` option receives a file containing output from other `damo args damon` execution, and the index of the kdamond in the file that the user wants to remove.
+If the option is given, `damo args damon` reads the DAMON parameters from the file, remove the kdamond parameters of the index, and prints resulting parameters.
+Again, users may use file redicrections to save outputs for incremental edits.
+For example, below command will remove the kdamond for `migrate_cold` from the `kdamonds.json` file that generated above, and save the signle kdamond parameters to `kdamond_hot.json`.

+    # damo args damon --remove kdamonds.json 1 > kdamond_hot.json

 `damo dianose`
 --------------